 The Research and Development Section consists of a Lieutenant and two Sergeants, one of whom is in charge of Community Relations.
-Lieutenant Scott K. Kaui was in command of the section in 2011.
+Lieutenant Robert Gausepohl was in command of the section in 2012.

 The section is responsible for procuring uniforms and equipment, assisting with department inventory, initiating and formulating contracts, coordinating physical examinations and urinalysis screening, establishing safety and health programs, obtaining funding through various grants, and participating in various community related service projects.
-In addition, the section also conducts project research, analyzes crime trends, and coordinates the department's written directive system.
+In addition, the section also conducts project research, analyzes crime trends, and coordinates department's written directive the system.